How can I prepare myself for the IELTS exam test at home?

 13. Get familiar with the question types

 In the planner, I provide you with a different type of question (e.g True, False, Not Given) almost every day.
 You need to understand how these different types of questions work so make sure that you practice an example of each one.

 14. Find out what you need to do for the Listening Test

 Like the Reading Test, you need to know what types of questions you will need to answer.
-Do a whole test first. (the answers are at the end of Part 4).
-Write down your score.
+Do a whole test first and calculate your starting Band Score with my IELTS Band Score Calculator.

 15. Print off an answer sheet

 Learn how to complete it e.g. pencil only, capital letters are ok, check number of words you’re allowed, spelling must be correct, don’t leave any blank spaces.